kg4zow/rm2-scripts/rmbackup/README.md

 ### Maybe: Link to a remote Git server

-If you've created a git repo, you may want to synchronize it with a remote git service like Github or Keybase.
+If you've created a git repo, you may also want to synchronize it with a remote git service like Github or Keybase.

 Note that the exact process will depend on the remote server, but the process will normally look something like this.